cyverse-archive/Clavin/README.markdown

 $ clavin envs -v -f environments.clj
 environments.clj is not valid.

-Please check the following properties:
+Please check the following properties for the following environments:
-	:admib-groups
-	:admin-groups
-	:cas-base
-	:case-base
+ :first-setting
+ :second-setting
+    [:dev :env-1]
+    [:deb :env-1]
+    [:dev :env-2]
+    [:dev :enb-2]
 ```

-In this case, it appears that some of the property names were mistyped in one
+In this case, it appears that some of the environment names were mistyped in one
-or more environments.
+or more properties.

 Listing Environments in an Environments File
 --------------------------------------------